 When trying to spot fake news the first thing a student should do is check other sources for the same story.
 But this is about more than truth in numbers: since different sources report different details in varying levels of depth, students will gain a fuller, more accurate perspective on an issue when they read, listen, or view more widely.

 Have students create a poster or a mind map listing different kinds of sources, including which ones are reliable and which ones aren’t.
-You can start with this Minimalist Writer’s Mind Map, which can be edited to read “Check your sources.”
+You can draw inspiration from this writer’s Mind Map or design your own from scratch.

 3. Gauging Tone and Language